 Company Values, Done Right, Help To Drive Retail Engagement

 I write (and talk) a lot about company values and hiring people who share and are aligned with most, if not all, of the company values.
-I have only worked in three companies that spoke about their values.
+I have only worked in two companies that spoke about their values.
 One of them was Disneyland and one of them was my own seasonal pop-up business.
 These values, combined with a compelling and energizing Mission Statement, were the driving force of the workplace cultures, delivering an exceptional customer experience, and fostering amazing workplace relationships.
 When you hire people in who share values on a personal level with the company, you create a foundation of understanding with which to shape other guiding principles and business practices.

 “The voice in the head tells a story that the body believes in and reacts to.
 Those reactions are the emotions.
 The emotions, in turn, feed the energy back to the thoughts that created the emotion in the first place.”Eckhart Tolle